azamat-iusupov/Data-analysis-using-Python-skills/README.md

-# Daata analysis of a grocery store using Python skills
+# Data analysis of a grocery store using Python skills

 Conduct an analysis for a Instacart, an online grocery store that operates through an app.
 Instacart already has very good sales, but they